-New Farmington Museum curator has much to keep him busy
+New museum curator has a lot to keep him busy

 FARMINGTON — After serving in a variety of roles at the Autry Museum of the American West in Los Angeles for the past eight years, Jeffrey Richardson was ready for a change last fall when he decided to accept a position as curator of exhibits for the Farmington Museum system.